shayd42/JSON-API/JavaScript-Examples/README.md

 1. a file called `provisions.json` that is the JSON NAPI's "database"
 1. a directory called `static` which contains some static assets such as HTML and JavaScript

-A couple notes:
+A few notes:

 1. It is possible to have several napi-servers running simultaneously, but they must be running from different app-directories.
 To create an app directory just copy the play directory someplace (and remove the provisions.json file)
-1. The directory layout is different in this release of NAPI, and things will change again in the next beta3.
+1. The directory layout is different in this release of NAPI, and things will change again in beta3.
 1. We are using self-signed certs for SSL and we've included some in the release -- **do not** use these for real NEAs.
 Using self-signed certs means that you will be warned about security issues and will have to allow access to the page on first use.

 ##Known Issues

 1. In this release there is a server running the Nymi API communicating to a browser window using JSON over a secure websocket.
 The NEA is actually the JSON NAPI process combined with every browser window connected to it.
 This is somewhat counterintuitive and may lead to some confusion.
 It's possible to connect multiple browsers simultaneously to the napi server.
 This works, but should be thought of as a multiple window user interface to a single NEA.
 The samples make no attempt to do this "right".
 If you run two instances of provisioning sample you will almost certainly encounter unexpected behaviour.
 On the other hand, you can have as many windows running the watch, peek, and info sample apps as you wish, even concurrently with a *single* provisioning instance.

 1. The napi-server may start using a lot of CPU (100% of one core).
 This is a bug.
-When this happens you should restart the napi-server.
+The service is still working so you might not notice this.
+If this happens you should restart the napi-server at your convenience.

-1. Multiple simultaneous connections from different browser windows/tabs are allowed.
-The intention was to allow re-connections, but the potential utility of this is high and so we want to support it more fully in future releases.

 1. On Windows, when using ctrl+c to kill `napi-server-net.exe` will cause a crash instead of exiting cleanly.
 This does not occur when the command-prompt/terminal is simply closed.